Skip to main content

 Alcohol and cigarettes

 Lock alcohol and cigarettes away out of sight and reach.
-Even small amounts of alcohol can be harmful to small children.
+Even small amounts of alcohol can be harmful to your child.

 Other products containing nicotine can harm children.
 These include nicotine gum, sprays, pastilles and patches.
 Always keep these products out of sight and reach of children.

-Do not leave e-cigarettes or their refills in reach or sight of children.
-E-cigarettes also contain nicotine.
+Do not leave vapes or their refills within reach or sight of children.
+Vapes also contain nicotine and are toxic to children.

 Plants

-Get rid of any fungi or mushrooms growing in your garden.
+Get rid of any mushrooms or fungi growing in your garden.
 Remove access to poisonous plants.

 Get advice from staff in your garden centre when you buy plants.